tale-toul/OCP4baremetalIPI/Ansible/README.md

 A specific variable is used in this playbook:

 * **ext_dns_zone**.- External DNS domain for the Openshift cluster.
-This is the public domain used to access the cluster through the reverse proxy and must be resolvable by the clientes connecting to the cluster.
+This is the public domain used to access the cluster through the reverse proxy and must be resolvable by the clients connecting to the cluster.

      No default value is defined for this variable.